mqq-marek/ProjectEuler-254/README.md

 For g(55), n is 1333666799999999999
 For g(60), n is 1233456679999999999999999999999

-You can notice the n size increases very fast, so the methods which is based on finding incrementally such n that sf(n) = i for i > 70 will not work.
+You can notice now that, the n size increases very fast.
+That is a reason why finding incrementally such n that sf(n) = i for i > 70 will not work.

 Python code is in file euler_day_01.py.
 Tests are in test_euler_day_01.py.

 ## Day 2

 We will look more detailed on the way how different n gives the same f(n).

 Yesterday we noticed the prospect n numbers has digits ordered